 Mabl will now enter the element selection mode, highlighting whatever element you hover over.
 Click on the username input field in your login form.
 With the element selected, you're able to securely add those credentials you saved earlier.
 Select the "app.defaults.username" variable and save the step.
 You'll see that mabl has added the username into the field.
 Repeat the above steps for the password field, but instead using the "app.defaults.password" variable for that field.
 Now that you've added your username and password, simply click the login button and add any additional fields that may be required.

 Ensure you have successfully logged into your app and that the login steps in the trainer roughly matches the following.
 There may be some minor differences based on the design of the app.

 To re-use this login flow, you'll want to save it as a reusable flow within mabl.
 To do so, click the "Go to start" button at the top of the trainer, or simply use the "up" arrow key to move the purple insertion point up to before the first step.

-Now, you'll want to navigate to the ellipsis shown in the bottom right of the trainer, directly above the "Save" button.
-Click on the ellipsis.
-On the new panel, click the "New Flows" button and then "Start Flow."
+Now, you'll want to navigate to the + shown in the bottom of the trainer, above the "Save" button.
+Click on the +.
+On the new panel, click the "Add flow" button.

 On the "Create Flow" screen, name your flow and select "OK" to continue.
-Be sure to give it a identifiable and unique name.
+Be sure to give it an identifiable and unique name.

 Please note that all saved edits to a flow will edit all instances of a flow, so be sure to not add any extra steps to the flow!